EpocDotFr/sticky-notes-kanboard-sync/README.md

 below).
 A [file watcher](https://github.com/gorakhargosh/watchdog) is then started to watch this file for each modifications.

-The file watcher will perform the Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is finished to be modified, at the end of an idle timeout, because it seems all Sticky Notes version "streams" modifications directly to the storage file.
+The file watcher will perform the Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is finished to be modified, at the end of an idle timeout (5 seconds), because it seems all Sticky Notes version "streams" modifications directly to the storage file.
 This prevent to send tens of requests in a couple of seconds to Kanboard.

 ## Sticky Notes data files retro-engineering